 Vina Amalia Castropol (Garnacha)

-After several projects where he gained more knowledge and expertise in winemaking, David went solo in 2006 and decided to build his brand, DSG, by producing “garagiste” wines as the operation was minuscule.
+After several projects where he gained more knowledge and expertise in winemaking, David went solo in 2006 and decided to build his brand, DSG, by producing “garagiste” wines as the operation was minuscule, starting with one hectare.

 His home base is in Euskadi (País Vasco or Basque Country), just south of the Eastern tip of the Cantabrian Range, almost at the border of Álava and Navarra.

+David works in five separate wine regions throughout Spain and also Germany.
 His vineyards have all been converted to organic farming ever since he ventured on his own in 2006 and he is currently working to make them biodynamic.
 Still unsure if he wants to pursue the Demeter certification, his standards are no less.
+In 2019, seven hectares of his vineyards in Rioja Alavesa have already been certified ecological “ENEEK” by the Basque government.
 He’s a firm believer of these practices and the impact has been quite visible in the vineyard.
 The yields range between 3,000-3,500 kg/hectare, well below the appellation maximum allowable yield of 6,500 kg/hectare, and sulphur and milk whey are the only treatments applied to his vines.

 When he started the biodynamic conversion, the look of his vineyards was strikingly different from others in the region and earned him the reputation of “the village’s worst vine grower”, enough that fellow vine growers were visiting his mother, wondering if David was ok (as in, “is he crazy?”).
 They had never seen a vineyard where indigenous plants were not pulled or mowed down.
 The “natural” look was not in fashion nor understood.